 At the end of this course students will be: • Able to understand, reflect on, and do research on the importance of the environment as a domain of European -both EU and domestic - policy and politics; • Able to understand, reflect on, and do research on understand how human-environment relations in Europe have been shaped throughout history and in different cultural contexts; • Able to understand, reflect on, and do research on environmental problems and the related political dynamics from a social-science perspective; • Acquainted with major conceptual and methodological positions within the fields of environmental history and environmental sociology; Able to critically access and contribute intellectually to practical initiatives of environmental sustainability promotion.

-• Baker, S. (2006).
+Baker, S. (2006).
 Sustainable development.
-London: Routlegde. • Beck, U. (1992).
+London: Routlegde.
+Beck, U. (1992).
 Risk society.
-London: Routledge. • Cioc, M. (2002).
-The Rhine.
-An eco-biography.
-Seattle: University of Washington Press.
+London: Routledge.